Kyle Tucker Preview, Player Props: Astros vs. Yankees

-Kyle Tucker, with a slugging percentage of .421 in his past 10 games -- including two home runs -- will be in action for the Houston Astros versus the New York Yankees, with Carlos Rodon on the hill, September 1 at 8:10 PM ET.
+Kyle Tucker -- .231 average over his past 10 games -- will be in action for the Houston Astros against the New York Yankees, with Luis Severino on the hill, on September 2 at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Red Sox.
+In his last appearance, he went 1-for-4 with a double and an RBI against the Yankees.

 Kyle Tucker Game Info & Props vs. the Yankees